 Once you give birth, you’ll want nothing more than to take your baby home.
 However, the nurses will check if you have a car seat before they let you leave.
 This is an essential safety step, so pick out your baby’s car seat as soon as possible.

 Make sure you pack extra linen savers because you’re likely to need them.
 Trust us, and your husband won’t have time to dash to the pharmacy for extra linen savers once the labor process starts.

 Plus, you might need linen savers afterward as an on-the-go baby changing station.
 It is so much easier to change your baby in public when you have a linen saver, plus they’re lightweight and far more compact than carrying a towel or blanket.

 - Plan Your After-Birth Care

 Shop for all your after-birth care items well in advance of your due date.
-Your shopping list should include everything that will help with caring for the baby and everything that you might need to take care of yourself after giving birth.
+Your shopping list should include everything that will help with caring for the baby and everything you might need to take care of yourself after giving birth.
 Think breastfeeding bras, pads, nipple cream, baby rash cream, and more.
 It may help to bring along a friend or family member who’s been through the birthing process.

 Lastly, make sure your house is neat and tidy before going into labor.
 This will save you loads of stress when you come home with your baby.